 U.S. immigration laws are extraordinarily tangled.
 It's been said that the body of immigration law is second only to U.S. tax law in it's complexity.
 Furthermore, even modest mistakes in a visa or green card application, or the evidence provided as part of an immigration application process, can lead to years-long delays, or even outright denials and deportation.
+That makes it a challenge for foreign-born persons who might know nothing about U.S. law at all, much less immigration law!

 For these reasons and more, many people choose to hire an attorney to help smooth the way.